Blog post Locations linked to Vincent van Gogh in Auvers-sur-Oise was first published on Culture Tourist on May 1th 2019.

 Address: Start at the cemetery and follow the path in the fields towards the village

 That was such a fantastic experience for me.
 I was able to really step into some of his paintings.
-Seeing the same colours, even the same texture as it is on his paintings.
+Seeing the same colours, even the same texture from his paintings.
 That walk through the fields above Auvers-sur-Oise, made me really understood some of his landscape paintings more.

 Address: Chemin des Berthelées, 95430 Auvers-sur-Oise

-I also went to the Château d’Auvers which is a beautiful castle with a great interactive exhibition about Impressionist and post-Impressionist movements.
+In the afternoon I visited Château d’Auvers which is a beautiful castle with a great interactive exhibition about Impressionist and post-Impressionist movements.
 Don’t expect to see many paintings, because there are only a few on display there.
-However, I really like the way they have explained the birth of modern art through the words of some of the painters that have created it.
+However, I really like the way they have explained the origins of modern art through the words of some of the painters that have created it.
 Development of van Gogh’s art is also very well described.

 Address: 78 Rue Gachet, 95430 Auvers-sur-Oise